vahidalvandi/v2ray-docker-compose/README.md

     * `<UPSTREAM-UUID>`: The generated UUID for the upstream server.
 1. Run `docker-compose up -d`.
 1. (Optional) You can run `./v2ray-bridge-server/clients.py` to generate client configurations and links.
-1. (Optional) You can serve `./v2ray-bridge-server/web/index.html` to help your users.

 #### Clients